Akshat2312/EmpowerSoC/README.md

 Highlights -

-1. Provides automated power estimation for both digital and analog blocks of the SoC.
-This open-source tool can be used by researchers to calculate the most important aspect of designing a SoC – Power Dissipation.
+1. It can be used by researchers to calculate the most important aspect of designing a SoC – Power Dissipation.
 EmpowerSoC brings together the features of various open-source tools along with an additional feature of estimating power dissipation.
 It saves a lot of effort and time and its user-friendliness makes it an indispensable tool for the researchers.

-2. The flow is technology independent.
-The tool is built in accordance with the ever- changing technology.
-As technology advances, the devices are scaled to a smaller dimension and this tool accommodates the changes automatically.

-3. Power estimation is done by extracting transistor level post layout netlists of both digital and analog blocks on an automated basis.
+2. Power estimation is done by extracting transistor level post layout netlists of both digital and analog blocks on an automated basis.

-4. In EmpowerSoC, the user has the flexibility to calculate both active and standby power dissipation.
+3. In EmpowerSoC, the user has the flexibility to calculate both active and standby power dissipation.
 Standby power (leaking power) is the power which is dissipated from the SoC while it is not active i.e. in sleep/standby mode.
 It is a major contributor to power dissipation and becomes an essential design parameter while designing a SoC.
 Active power, in contrast to Standby Power, is the power which is dissipated while the SoC is active i.e. while performing a particular task.

-5. EmpowerSoC comes with an intuitive and user-friendly GUI which is easy to use and also allows the user to open multiple instances and show the results simultaneously.
+4. EmpowerSoC comes with an intuitive and user-friendly GUI which is easy to use and also allows the user to open multiple instances and show the results simultaneously.

-6. EmpowerSoC is backed by comprehensive documentation which is easy to understand and self-explanatory.
+5. EmpowerSoC is backed by comprehensive documentation which is easy to understand and self-explanatory.
 The Installation Procedure and Tutorials have been presented in a lucid manner and guides the users how to start using the tool.